nuagenetworks/monolithe/vanilla/sphinx/sample_code.rst

 Code Snippets
 =============

-This section provides various code snippets and scripts you can use or get inspiration from to develop your own scripts or application using the VSDK.
+This section provides various code snippets and scripts you can use or get inspiration from to develop your own scripts or application using the `vsdk`.

 Enterprise Onboarding